plone/training/theming/ttw-advanced_2.rst

 The Barceloneta theme provides many assets used by Plone's utilities that you do not need to duplicate.
 Additionally new releases of the theme may introduce optimizations or bug fixes.
-By inheriting, rather than copying, your theme will benefit from updates to the Barceloneta theme.
+By referencing the Barceloneta rules and styles, instead of copying them, you automatically benefit from any updates to the Barceloneta theme while also keeping your custom theme relatively small.

 Exercise 1 - Create a new theme that inherits from Barceloneta